-120 - ADVANCED CREATIVE WRITING

-the course's capstone project.

-Prerequisite - At least a "B" in Creative Writing and Instructor Recommendation
+120 - ADVANCED CREATIVE WRITING Meets 5 Times/Week - 1 Credit - Grades 10, 11, 12 Prerequisite - At least a B in Creative Writing and by recommendation process

 Advanced Creative Writing is a one year course that both hones the skills developed in Creative Writing and significantly develops the student writer's portfolio of work.
 Students will produce a portfolio suitable for adjudication by university admissions programs.
 In addition, students will play a major role in creating the school's quarterly literary arts journal.
-Each student is required to produce a book-length portfolio for
+Each student is required to produce a booklength portfolio for the course's capstone project.